arshiyaanali/Student-Study-Performance-Project/README.md

 5. Hyperparameter Tuning:
    - Grid Search for optimizing model parameters

-Expected Results
+Expected Results:
 It was anticipated that students with higher parental involvement and better health status would perform better academically, as indicated by higher test scores.
 Additionally, significant differences in performance across different ethnic groups were expected to be identified.

-Importance of the Question
+Importance of the Question:
 The importance of this question would be able to comprehend the ways in which diverse elements such as ethnicity, parental engagement, and health impact academic achievement is crucial for formulating focused interventions and policies that strive to enhance educational results.
 Through the identification of the primary factors that contribute to student performance, educators and policymakers may optimize resource allocation and develop comprehensive programs that enable every student to reach their maximum potential.